-The Department of Psychological and Brain Sciences offers undergraduate degrees in Psychology (B.A. and B.S.) and, jointly with the Department of Biology, in Neuroscience (B.S.).
-For more information, visit the site detailing the new Neuroscience major at Iowa.
+The Department of Psychological and Brain Sciences offers undergraduate degrees in Psychology (B.A. and B.S.).
+The Department also jointly administers an undergraduate degree in Neuroscience (B.S.) with the Department of Biology.
+For more information, visit the site detailing the Neuroscience major at Iowa.

 Psychology is the study of human and animal behavior.
 There are many areas of specialization within psychology.
 The Department of Psychological and Brain Sciences at the University of Iowa has five areas of emphasis: behavioral and cognitive neuroscience, clinical psychology, developmental science, cognition and perception, and social psychology.
 Psychologists in academic settings teach and conduct research designed to increase our knowledge about behavior.
 Psychologists also work in governmental and industrial organizations carrying out basic and applied research and providing professional advice.
 Many clinical psychologists are employed in clinics or in hospitals or are engaged in private practice, focusing on the diagnosis and treatment of psychological disorders.
 Clinical psychologists are to be distinguished from psychiatrists, who are physicians (M.D.'s) with specialized training in the treatment of mental disorders.